alttch/psrt/README.md

 If installed from deb-package, configuration files are stored in */etc/psrtd* directory.

+The official port numbers, registered for PSRT are 2873 TCP/UDP.
+It is recommended to keep these ports on servers to let clients connect / push data using defaults.

 ## Problems

 * If any problems occur, try running **psrtd** with *-v* argument to get